vishrutay/ATAS/README.md

 'CV Pause'- Covariate of variation metric of all the pause event durations

-Output parameters in the individual CSV file (time series data for each acoustic file after ATAS processing)
+# Output parameters in the individual CSV file
+(Time series data for each acoustic file after ATAS processing)

+Notebooks: ‘Streamlined_ATAS_AWNS’ and ‘Streamlined_ATAS_AWS’

 # Description of columns in individual participant time series data csv file
 e.g. '24fa_f.csv'